thisislance98/concur-profile-bot/CONCUR_PROFILE_SDK_GUIDE.md

         print(f"  ❌ Error processing {summary.login_id}: {e}")
 ```

-This comprehensive guide covers all aspects of the Concur Profile SDK.
-The SDK provides a robust, type-safe way to interact with Concur's Profile APIs while handling the complexities of XML schema compliance and API limitations.
+This comprehensive guide covers all aspects of the Concur SDK.
+The SDK provides a robust, type-safe way to interact with Concur's modern APIs while handling the complexities of both SCIM 2.0 compliance and XML schema requirements.